This is the recently published article in the Independent School Magazine

 - Ensure your drivers understand the importance of regularly checking vehicles and these checks are recorded and managed.

 It is easy to overlook or underestimate the importance of daily vehicle checks before the minibuses are used, especially if you have multiple drivers.
-Identification of defects or dangers and the management of these will protect the drivers, the passengers and prevent incidents and breakdowns on the road.
+Identification of defects or dangers and the management of these will protect the drivers, and the passengers and prevent incidents and breakdowns on the road.

 Castle Minibus understand that busy teachers may not want to check the vehicle before they set off with other things on their mind but not to do so leaves them and the school at risk.
-Evidence that problems were identified and remedied make up a huge part of a safety system.
+Evidence that problems were identified and remedied makes up a huge part of a safety system.
 Download the free app and dashboard STRIDA that teachers can use to make these daily checks on their phones.

 - Plan the maintenance of your vehicles